mrdivdiz/melonDS-Vita/README.md

 DS emulator, sorta
 Okay, i just want to improve and practice my C and HW theory skills.
 All thanks to Rinnegatamante, hardest things is primary things.
+For now im currently ran out of memory of my vita (32 gb microSD + vita sd card 16 gb).
+Sorry for that, but im unable to test it for a while.

 The goal is to do things right and fast, akin to blargSNES (but hopefully better).
 But also to, you know, have a fun challenge :)